Constitution of the Balint Society of Australia

 4. MEMBERSHIP OF THE SOCIETY

-Membership of the Society shall consist of Ordinary and Honorary members.
+Membership of the Society shall consist of Ordinary and Distinguished members.

 (a) Ordinary membership shall be open to individuals who are professionals working with patients in health care settings and who submit a completed application form to the secretary and pay the Society’s dues to the Treasurer.
 The rights and obligations of Ordinary members are as provided for in the Rules of the Society under the Associations Incorporation Reform Act 2012